 My favourite dress is always the one I’m working on.
 And I like that, because it means I’m getting in the zone.

+My dream client is Helen Mirren – I’d love to dress her.
 We dress many incredible businesswomen who are so extraordinary, elegant and inspirational.
-I love being around all of them.
-They’re really inspiring – an interesting group.
+I love being around all of them, though.
+They’re really inspiring – an interesting gang.

 I want to expand the business.
 Originally, I just wanted to make really lovely clothes for really lovely women.
-There’s definitely a hole in the market – there are women out there looking for unique, high-quality clothing.
+And now we’ve done that, when people start to know about us, maybe it’ll bring in more clients.
+There’s definitely a little hole in the market – there are women out there looking for unique, high-quality clothing.

 My advice to young designers is to get some industry experience first, perhaps working in a small company, which can give you an overview of the business.
-I’d then advise them to meet some industry mentors and build a wide network – organisations like Walpole, they’ve been so helpful to me.
+I’d then advise them to meet some industry mentors – there are lots, and they’ve been so helpful to me.

 Lisa Redman was interviewed by Lysanne Currie, who writes about business and luxury travel for magazines including Robb Report, Luxury Plus, Glass Magazine and Meet The Leader.